ifremer-bioinformatics/samba/docs/usage.md

 ### `--kingdom`

-Kingdom to be displayed in barplots. (default = "Bacteria")
+Kingdom to be displayed in barplots (default = "Bacteria").

 ### `--taxa_nb`